-Note that temporary tiered seating, tents, marquees, and stages used in an event that have a floor area exceeding 10m2 and/or are more than 2.4m in height almost always require a building permit.
+Note that temporary tiered seating, tents, marquees and stages used in an event almost always require a building permit.

 If a building permit is not required, please be aware that each owner of a building or an incidental structure in respect of which building work is done without a building permit being in effect for the building work must ensure, on completion of the building or incidental structure, that the building or incidental structure complies with each applicable building standard (s37 BA).